mcandre/linters/README.md

 ## C++

 [cppcheck](http://cppcheck.sourceforge.net/) is an older linter with frequent regressions around suppressing spurious warnings.
-Not particularly well suited to cross platform development.
+Not particularly well suited to cross platform development. cppcheck offers a `--addon=misra` check, although it seems to target only C(99) code.

 g++, part of [gcc](http://gcc.gnu.org/), offers additional checks through its `-Wall` and `-Wextra` options. g++ also includes a `-Weffc++` option to check against rules in Effective C++.